-The U.S. equity market is considered by many to be one of the most efficient capital markets in the world.
-The availability of public information regarding the future prospects of individual companies combined with the numerous market participants rendering assessments of this information contribute to this market's efficiency.
-In structuring portfolios, financial theory and empirical evidence suggests that a broad-market index, that encompasses the entirety of the U.S. equity market, such as the MSCI USA IMI, will provide the most efficient portfolio structure.
+The U.S. equity market is considered by many to be the most efficient capital market in the world because of the availability of public information regarding the future prospects of individual companies combined with the numerous market participants rendering assessments of this information.
+In structuring portfolios, financial theory and empirical evidence suggests that a broad-market index, that encompasses the entirety of the U.S. equity market, will provide the most efficient portfolio structure.